-The major advantage of EL based measuring systems, over the older electro-level based systems and the newer MEMS based systems, is their sensitivity and long term stability.

-The construction and robust nature of the EL based systems, makes them very suitable for use in structural instrumentation as instruments are often located in areas that are prone to shocks and varying thermal conditions.
+Whilst the major advantage of MEMS based measuring systems, over the older electro-level based systems, is their stability and reduced thermal sensitivity, MEMS sensors are also significantly less likely to suffer from 'long term drift'.
+The 'solid state' construction and robust nature of the MEMS based systems, makes them very suitable for use in geotechnical instrumentation as the instruments are often located in areas that are highly prone to shocks and varying thermal conditions.